sonny-tel/Ion/README.md

 This is also a cool kitchen sink of random things I like, because this project started out as a personal quality of life project, they're mostly disabled by default but you can go check them out.

+## Instructions

+#### 1. Make sure you've installed Northstar beforehand, this is a drop-in replacement

+#### 2. Download the files
+* DiscordRPC.dll
+* mods.7z
+* Northstar.dll
+From the Releases tab
+(the 2 source code zip files are not needed)

+#### 3. Go to your Titanfall 2 directory folder,
+If bought through EA APP, usually it's at "C:\Program Files\EA Games\Titanfall2" If bought through Steam, either go to "C:\Program Files\Steam\steamapps\common\Titanfall2" OR go to Steam, right click the game in library, click on "Properties", click on "Installed Files" tab, and then click on "Browse" on the right side, to get automatically thrown into the directory folder for the game

+#### 4. Once in the Titanfall 2 directory folder
+Put the "Northstar.dll" file in the Titanfall 2 directory folder, and replace the existing one Put the "DiscordRPC.dll" file in the R2Northstar\Plugins folder, and replace the existing one

+#### 5. Final Step for "mods.7z"
+Go to R2Northstar/mods folder and remove the current folders from there if they are already present:
+"Northstar.Client, Northstar.Coop, Northstar.Custom, Northstar.CustomServers"
+Once the folders are removed, put extract the 4 folders from the "mods.7z" zip and place them in the same folder that you removed the previous folders from, the R2Northstar/mods folder

+#### 6. Add -northstar launch argument
+If you own the game via steam, right click on Titanfall 2, then hit "Properties" and add `-northstar` to the "Launch Options" field
+For EA App users, click on Titanfall 2 on the left side, then hit the "Manage" button, then "View properties" and add `-northstar` to the "Advanced launch options" box

+#### 7. Everything is done
+You can just launch the Vanilla game normally like before, this mod combines what is effectively Vanilla+ and Northstar, so you can launch either modded Vanilla or Northstar from the main menu, enjoy

 ## Extras
 * Sort of EMM inspired menu with extra stuff
 * Some rudamentary Demo playback UI